Not all pages are available in English. In this case, content is displayed in German.

 • Line 7: Eberbach − Hirschhorn − Neckarsteinach − Kleingemünd − Neckargemünd

-The following prices apply for travel and admission to Theater Heidelberg, including return journey:
+The following prices apply for travel and admission, including return journey:

 1